Surveyors - Patient Partners-Indigenous Health Services

 Do you have what we’re looking for?
 Submit a CV, cover letter, or bio.
 If you have any other questions, don’t hesitate to contact us at [email protected].

 We are an equal opportunity employer and are committed to the principles of Employment Equity.
-We encourage applications from all qualified persons, including visible minorities, Aboriginal persons, and persons with disabilities.
+We encourage applications from all qualified persons, including visible minorities, First Nations, Inuit, and Métis people, and persons with disabilities.
 Accommodations are available on request for candidates taking part in all aspects of the selection process.